 Sufficient financial cushion is assured for the Fresenius Group by unused syndicated and bilateral credit lines.
 In addition, Fresenius SE & Co.
-KGaA has a commercial paper program.
+KGaA and Fresenius Medical Care AG & Co.
+KGaA maintain commercial paper programs.
 The Fresenius Medical Care receivable securitization program offers additional financing options.

 In present capital market conditions we optimize our cost of capital if we hold the net debt/EBITDA ratio within a range of 2.5 to 3.0.

-The net debt/EBITDA ratio is expected to be approximately 2.5 at the end of 2016 (calculated at expected annual average exchange rates, for both net debt and EBITDA; excluding potential acquisitions).
+The net debt/EBITDA ratio is expected to be within the bottom half of the target range of 2.5 to 3.0 at the end of 2017 (calculated at expected annual average exchange rates, for both net debt and EBITDA; without large unannounced acquisitions).

 In line with the Group’s structure, financing for Fresenius Medical Care and for the rest of the Fresenius Group is conducted separately.
 There are no joint financing facilities and no mutual guarantees.